michurin/milisp/README.md

 ## Differences between implementations

-### TODO

-- Parsers implementation
+### Parsers implementation

-- Numbers: int precision, complex
-- Access to AST from operation implementation; don't tweak AST in Python side because you won't able to do it on the Go side.
+Both parsers try to do the same things.
+However, it is different implementations based on different approaches.
+Go parser is based on classic FSM with explicit STF.
+Python parser follows in the Python tradition and based on RE like `Lib/tokenize.py`.
+Both implementation have to provide the same result.
+If you find some differences, it is a bug (see note about numbers bellow).
+Please report it.

+### Parse numbers

+Parsers use languages buildin abbilities to parse numbers.
+Here we have some differences in behaviour.
+For example `1j` is valid number for Python, but is invalid number for Go.
+Please be careful.

+I beleve, it is better to keep parsers simple and fast than support strict numbers format.
+We can discuss it, if you wish.

+### Tweaking AST

+In Go implementation you can not reach raw AST, you can execute subtree only and obtain result.
+Python has powerful introspection, so you are able to rich raw AST from operation implementation.
+Please don't follow the temptation, don't abuse this abbility, don't use AST to keep complex data stractures, don't tweak AST, etc.

-- Raw Python exception
+### Raw Python exception

+Python implementation don't try to hide/wrap raw Python exceptions like `IndexError` and so on.
+I beleave it helps to keep code clear and minimalistic, and helps to locolise possible errors.

+### Custom types may work differently

+Just keep it in mind.
+Similar types have different implementations and beheviour in different languages.
-- Custom types may work differently.
-For example integers in Golang and in Python.
+For example integers in Golang and in Python work in different ways.

 ## FAQ